ros2/demos/logging_demo/README.md

 # Logging and logger configuration

-In the future functionality akin to ROS 1's [`rosout`](http://wiki.ros.org/rosout) concept will be available so that logging output from processes can be recorded to the console and files, and made accessible for consumers located on remote machines.
-Additionally, configuration of loggers will be possible from files at startup and at runtime via by remote procedural calls.

-The logging functionality currently supported is:
-- console output.
-- local programmatic configuration of logger levels.

-## Demo
+See [the logging page]() for details on available functionality.

-In this demo, different types of log calls are shown and the severity level of different loggers is configured externally.
+In this demo, different types of log calls are shown and the severity level of different loggers is configured locally and externally.

 Start the demo with:
 ```